textpattern/textpattern.github.io/brand/user-docs-guide.md

 {: style="list-style-position:inside; margin-left:3%; padding-left:.5em; border-left:2px dotted #e0e0e0;"}
 ```

-If you'd rather not show as many bullets, add the custom selector for removing the first-level: (see actual use in the [Paths, directories, and file paths in lists](#paths-directories-and-file-paths-in-lists) section):
+If you'd rather not show as many bullets, add the custom selector for removing the first-level:

 ```
 * . . .